 Verditek is a self-proclaimed clean technology company that specializes in solar energy.
 The firm services the domestic housing market, as well as military campsites.
 As a relatively new organization, Verditek is currently looking at a valuation of just £37 million.

 As such, you still stand the chance to catch this company while it is young.
 In terms of the current outlook, Verditek had a tremendous 2020.
 In fact, it was virtually unscathed by the COV-19 pandemic, which is welcome news for investors.

 At the start of the year, Verditek shares were priced at just 3.50p.
 At the time of writing in July, the same penny shares are priced at 12.8p.
-Although at first glance this might not sound like a lot, this actually represents growth of 265% in just 6 months of trading.
+Although at first glance this might not sound like a lot, this actually represents a growth of 265% in just 6 months of trading.

 5. Powerhouse Energy Group – Solar Panels